AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * **Command Input**: A specific type of user input that triggers a new command to run
 * **Input Response**: The application's response to a user input, encapsulating information such as the output to display in the output box and whether to exit the application
 * **Command Result**: A specific type of input response produced by a command after executing its domain logic
+* **CPU**: The component in charge of executing program instructions and processing command logic within the application
+* **SSD**: The device that stores the application's data files and where user and system data are kept
+* **RAM**: The memory used by the application to temporarily store data and other information while the commands are being executed, thereby enabling fast access alongside processing

 --------------------------------------------------------------------------------------------------------------------